Multi-Factor Authentication (MFA) - Help & Troubleshooting

 • How do I set up Multi Factor Authentication on my account?

-• How does the member app work?
+• How does the Simplicity member app work?

 • Why are my accounts split across multiple logins?